Call us to set up an appointment! 765.962.9900

 Schedule your Richmond appointment with Johnson Chiropractic.
 Hip pain is a treatable condition for your chiropractor who will also closely watch your hip pain for any signs of hip fracture due to proton pump inhibitor use for GERD and reflux issues.

-Johnson Chiropractic shares new research describing increased risk of hip fracture with proton pump inhibitor use.
+Johnson Chiropractic shares new research describing higher risk of hip fracture with proton pump inhibitor use.